ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 159.md

 Awesome.
 Thanks.
 Yeah, we can chat online about where to add the info, but yeah, they should end up somewhere.
 Anyone else have just thoughts or comments about the Prism / MEV boost situation specifically?

 **Mario**
-Yeah, I can add for the hive test here.
-So basically the problem with hive was that it's using the ? layer.
+Yeah, I can add for the Hive test here.
+So basically the problem with Hive was that it's using the ? layer.
 So this ? layer’s the only purpose is just to generate invalid payloads and check that they are well caught by the consensus client.
 But the problem was that for the happy pad, it was not very fine the signatures.
 So that's why it was missed.
 I think this company is a fixed in an upcoming new test for hive and we can catch this issue in future.

 **Tim**
 Thanks.
 Thanks.